beekarthik/iTunes-Scrubber/README.md

 ## Fun Stuff

 Applescript is pretty cool.
-Though I don't think one would use it for much other than fun Mac automations.
-It is very readable and that makes it easy to learn and work with.
+Though I don't think one would use it for much other than fun Mac automations, it is very readable and that makes it easy to learn and work with.
 Looking through the documentation is a lot less painful when the code is basically English.